• Skip to primary navigation

 Rate Recipe Print

 These carrot noodles with Thai peanut sauce are truly down-to-the-last-bite delicious!
-The soft on the inside, crispy on the outside, pan-fried tofu, crunchy peanuts, and perfectly cooked carrot noodles are so so good.
-You gotta try this!
+The soft inside, crispy outside pan-fried tofu, crunchy peanuts, and perfectly cooked carrot noodles are so good.
+You have got to try this!

 Ingredients